 The best time to travel there is from April to October.
 However, remember to try to avoid the Chinese National Day Holiday from October 1st to 7th, when all the people in China seem to move around.

 Guilin Climate - Seasons & Travel Advice

 Spring, early March to middle April, is mostly sunny.
-At this time, northern China is still silvered with snow or frost, but the city has been full of tinges of spring – colorful flowers and green willows compete with each other for beauty of looks.
+At this time, northern China is still silvered with snow or frost, but the city has been full of tinges of spring weather – colorful flowers and green willows compete with each other for beauty of looks.
 Sometimes, there are spring drizzles, but something lighter like T-shirts with a raincoat will be comfortable.
-If you visiting there in spring, rain wear is also must.
+If you visiting there in spring, rain wear is a must.